Ayanda Gugulethu Thabethe: Miss South Africa 2022

 Thabethe began his pageantry journey when she entered the 64th edition of Miss South Africa and first made in the Top 30.
 In the finale she was crowned the 1st Runner-Up of Miss South Africa 2022 and won People's Choice Award.

 Miss Supranational 2023

 Following the year, she was crowned the Miss Supranational South Africa 2023 preceded by Lalela Mswane.
 She represented her country in international competition Miss Supranational 2023 and was placed in the Top 24.
-She was appointed and crowned the Miss Congeniality title and Supra Chat (Top 5).
+She was appointed and crowned the Miss Congeniality and Supra Chat (Top 5).

+Miss Cosmo 2026

+On 13 August 2026, Thabethe was crowned the Miss Cosmo South Africa 2026, and she will represent South Africa at the Miss Cosmo 2026 in Thailand.